 Amy is a social entrepreneur who holds an MBA and an Honours degree in psychology – she is frustrated by traditional models which no longer fit our modern society, and is passionate about social justice, gender equality and redefining business practices in accordance with the triple bottom line.

-Over her eight years of experience working and volunteering in the not for profit community services sector Amy has seen many women who have been unable to meet their potential in mainstream employment due to a lack of flexibility in working conditions and a lack of understanding from employers.
+Over nine years of experience working and volunteering in the not for profit community services sector Amy has seen many women who have been unable to meet their potential in mainstream employment due to a lack of flexibility in working conditions and a lack of understanding from employers.
 The consequences of women not being able to participate in the workforce are enormous not only on an economic level, but on a social and individual level – without regular income these women are vulnerable to poverty, homelessness, mental health conditions and violence across the lifespan.

 Feel free to connect with Amy on LinkedIn